dogg3/Kattis/README.md

 <hr>

-<p>Under the Algo directory, is some well-known Sorting algorithms implemented</p>
+<p>Under the Algo directory, some well-known Sorting algorithms are implemented</p>